SEL-Columbia/modelrunner/README.md

-REST API (Primary and Worker Servers)
+API (Primary Server)
 --------

-- /submit (Primary only)
+- /jobs (post)

-    Post a job (input as zip, model, email)
+    Post a job (input as name, model, zip)

-- /get (Primary only)

-    Get output of completed job (output as zip, json?)

-- /view
+- /jobs (get)

-    All (view list of jobs) or specific job (job log)
+    Get all jobs (as a view for now)

-- /stop
+- /jobs/<id>/kill

-    Stop a running job
+    Kill a running job

 Worker Process
 --------------

-Workers implement 3 basic methods:

-- get

-Workers will poll Primary for job assignment via database lookup of "New" jobs, which then become "Assigned".
-They then attempt to retrieve the input data to run locally.

-- run

-Once job data has been retrieved, the job model is looked up and run against the input
+Workers wait on 2 queues:

+1.  model_runner:queues:<model>

+  This is where it waits for jobs to run a specific model

+2.  model_runner:queues:<worker_id>

+  This is where it waits for a job to be killed

+Additionally, the Primary waits on a queue:

-- finish
+- model_runner:queues:<primary_id>

-Post the output and notify Primary that the job is complete
+  This is where it waits to be notified of a finished job

 Note:  Workers will log both info and error output which will be available via web-interface through the Primary server